mwang840/TeachingMyselfShellScripting/README.md

 # TeachingMyselfShellScripting
-Re learning the shell scripting to make sure it makes sense to me
+Re learning the shell scripting to make sure it makes sense to me.
+Also practicing some tutorials as well.